music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/01-edittransOmission.md

 information about the reason for the omission, its extent, and the person or agency responsible for it, as in the following examples:

-{% include plainExample.html example="examples/editTrans/editTrans-sample221.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample221.xml" valid="true" %}
-{% include plainExample.html example="examples/editTrans/editTrans-sample222.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample222.xml" valid="true" %}
 Note that the extent of the gap may be marked precisely using attributes **@unit** and **@quantity**, or more descriptively using the **@extent** attribute.